2DArray/monsta-beach/README.md

 ## Features
   * Strange physical character controller (the character has 8 tentacles and moves by adding torque to its body)
   * Squiddy Climbing (tentacles grab objects, allows climbing up vertical walls)
-  * Basic smashable pre-fractured props (debris disables itself after settling, for performance)
+  * Basic smashable pre-fractured props (debris goes to perma-sleep after settling, for performance)
   * Simple and legible code with mild comments throughout

 ## Note about audio